Skip to content

 1. Configure Webhook URL

-Set your webhook URL when creating a workflow:
+Set your webhook URL when creating an automation:

 name: 'CRM Integration',